visgotti/PixiDom/README.md

+# Pixi Dom
+Starting a library with pixi interface elements

 ## Bitmap Font Textfields

 ### WIP but this is how the api will look, also can be seen in example folder